← Return to Main Mark V PageView Index

 Protecting the Mesh from Sophisticated Camouflage

-Even highly convincing behavior can be strategic.
-A healthy mesh must be able to detect long-term deception without becoming paranoid or overly suspicious.
+Even highly convincing behavioral alignment can be strategic.
+A healthy network mesh must be structurally capable of identifying long-term deception, sybil attacks, and linguistic camouflage without becoming paranoid or collapsing into overly suspicious non-functional states.

 Core Detection Mechanisms